biometry/APES/LectureNotes/MixedEffectModels/Session5/MixedEffectsResiduals.md

 incremental: true

 - Main residuals in principle like for a GLM.
 Careful because
-  - Expected variance from Pearson is not exact -> possibility to move to simulations
+  - Expected variance from Pearson is not exact -> maybe better to move to Bayesian methods (Bayesian p-value), but that's another topic
   - Random effect estimates are often shaky, which can result in diagnosed under- and specially over-dispersion

 - Random effects assumptions